dalehamel/bpftrace-internals-doc/docs/00020-contributions.md

 so was more viable for production usage.

 ## Contributions

-When I come upon a missing feature in an open source project, I might be at at first disappointed, even dejected, but sometimes I instead become  really, really excited - it means that **I** could be the one to implement it, if I put in the time to understand the problem and come up with a workable solution!

 This is the best type of problem to solve - one you have yourself, as you get to act as your own QA / customer, and benefit directly from the new feature.